ashish-patwal/ProjectManager/README.md

 ### Scripts

-- start : To start the server in developement .
+- start : To start the webpack-dev-server in developement .
-- build : To build for production .
+- build : To build a bundle.js using webpack for production .